dotnet/docs/docs/standard/serialization/binary-serialization.md

 When implementing a serialization mechanism in an object-oriented environment, you have to make a number of tradeoffs between ease of use and flexibility.
 The process can be automated to a large extent, provided you are given sufficient control over the process.
 For example, situations may arise where simple binary serialization is not sufficient, or there might be a specific reason to decide which fields in a class need to be serialized.
 The following sections examine the robust serialization mechanism provided with .NET and highlight a number of important features that allow you to customize the process to meet your needs.

 > [!NOTE]
-> The state of a UTF-8 or UTF-7 encoded object is not preserved if the object is serialized and deserialized using different .NET Framework versions.
+> The state of a UTF-8 or UTF-7 encoded object is not preserved if the object is serialized and deserialized using different .NET versions.

 [!INCLUDE [binary-serialization-warning](../../../includes/binary-serialization-warning.md)]